 If that’s you, find a little “you time” to do some letting go.
 At the end of 2020—the year to end all years—we shared some easy, nature-based ways to release hard thoughts and feelings and create space for something new.
 Try using fire, water or wind to help you let go of winter and make space for spring!

 Change is life, and the better we get at embracing it, the more joyful—and less disruptive—life becomes.
 Many of us are ready to move on.
 And, thanks to nature, we get that chance every few months!

 There is nothing permanent except change.” —Heraclitus

 To look ahead, make a list of hopes for the spring.
-In our house, we fill a large jar with wishes.
-A few weeks before a new season, we’ll empty out the old wishes and add new ideas.
+In our house, we love to fill jars with wishes and ideas for things we'd like to do together.
+A few weeks before a new season, we’ll empty out the old wishes—grabbing the few we don't want to miss before that season ends.
+Then, with space created, we add new ideas.
 What are you looking forward to?
 What do you hope to see, smell, hear, feel and taste?
 Where will you go?
 Make a list of wishes for spring and put them in your jar, in a notebook or on a chart.

 At the end of the season, see how many wishes came true!